DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 excerpt: "A geometric explanation for why ordinary supervised pretraining can transfer remarkably well to new classes with only a few labeled examples."
 ---

-Deep networks trained on ordinary classification tasks often transfer remarkably well to new classes.
+Deep networks trained on large classification benchmarks such as **ImageNet** often transfer remarkably well to new tasks.

-This is especially striking in the **few-shot** regime.
-We pretrain a model on many source classes, freeze its representation, and then fit a very simple classifier on top of only one or a few examples from each new class.
-Empirically, this works far better than one might expect.
+This is one of the most common recipes in modern machine learning.
+We train a classifier on a large source dataset, keep its learned representation, and then adapt it to a new set of classes using only a small amount of labeled data, often with nothing more than a simple linear head.

-Why?
+Practitioners use this all the time because it works.

+But from a theoretical point of view, that only sharpens the puzzle.

+A classifier trained on ImageNet is trained to separate the ImageNet classes.
+Why should the same representation also make it easy to separate **new** classes that were never seen during training?
+And why should only a few labeled examples be enough to fit a simple classifier on top?

 A common answer is that pretraining learns "good features."
-That is true, but it still leaves open the main question:
+That is certainly true, but it still leaves open the main question:

-> **What property of the learned feature space makes few-shot transfer possible on classes the model has never seen before?**
+> **What property of the learned feature space makes adaptation to new classes possible with so little data?**

 The main message of this post is the following:

 > <span style="color:#1e6bd6; font-weight:600;">
-> If supervised pretraining makes each class collapse into a tight cluster in feature space, while keeping different class means separated, then new classes can often be learned from only a few labeled examples.
+> If supervised pretraining makes each class form a tight cluster in feature space, while keeping different class means well separated, then new classes can often be learned from only a few labeled examples using a simple linear or nearest-center classifier.
 > </span>

+So the story is not just that ImageNet pretraining produces a useful representation.
+The deeper point is that, under the right conditions, it produces a representation with a very particular **geometry**: samples from the same class are concentrated, and different classes are separated at the level of their means.

+That is the geometric reason few-shot adaptation can work.

-The key point is that this can be formalized and proved in a setting where the source classes and target classes are both drawn from a common population of possible classes.
+To formalize this, we need a setting in which the source classes and the target classes are not arbitrary unrelated labels, but are both drawn from a common population of possible classes.
 That is where the class-conditional setup comes in.

 <div style="margin: 2rem 0;">
   <div style="display: grid; grid-template-columns: repeat(4, 1fr); gap: 16px; align-items: stretch;">

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>Sample source classes</strong><br>
-      Draw many training classes
+      <strong>Pretrain on a large source task</strong><br>
+      e.g. ImageNet classification
     </div>

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>Pretrain a feature map</strong><br>
+      <strong>Learn a feature map</strong><br>
-      Learn $f$ on the source task
+      The network organizes classes geometrically
     </div>

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>Sample target classes</strong><br>
+      <strong>Move to new classes</strong><br>
-      Draw new unseen classes
+      Draw unseen target classes from the same population
     </div>

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>Adapt with few examples</strong><br>
+      <strong>Adapt with little data</strong><br>
-      Estimate class centers from small samples
+      Fit a simple head from a few examples
     </div>

   </div>